Banata

 });

-Every webhook delivery sends a POST request with a JSON body:
+Every webhook arrives as a POST request with a JSON body:

 json